mnmjh1215/show-attend-and-tell-pytorch/README.md

 Following examples are generated after training using Google Colaboratory for less than 7 hours.
 Training captions are lemmatized, thus so is generated captions.
 Therefore generated captions are not complete English sentence, but they are still interpretable.
 (Lemmatization helps training when resource is limited, because it reduces vocabulary size.)

+(There are a lot of examples with dogs, because dogs are cute!)

 * Correct examples

 ![correct1](./images/Flickr8k/correct1.png)